CaptainCrouton89/AlariaWiki/World Timeline.md

 ### The Age of Craggus: 45,000–30,000 years ago

 The Age of Craggus began when Craggus, a young man, survived a journey to [Celesté](Celesté) with an avid group of devotees who remained alive in their tribe back on the material realm.
 The tribe began spreading the word of Craggus, who grew in power and slowly began to lift civilization out of despair.
+He was the first Daemon, god of all men.

 #### The Rise of the King: 45,000 years ago